seignovert/python-webgeocalc/docs/calculation.rst

 WebGeoCalc calculations
 =======================

-.. currentmodule:: webgeocalc.calculation
+.. currentmodule:: webgeocalc

-For now only the geometry calculations are implemented:
+For now only the geometry/time calculations are implemented:

 - :py:class:`StateVector`
 - :py:class:`AngularSeparation`